danstewart/phoenix-mariadb-docker/README.md

-# Phoenix & MySQL Docker Bootstrap
+# Phoenix & MariaDB Docker Bootstrap

 :warning: This is a work in progress and is not suitable for real usage yet